 Boston Medical Center Office Based Addiction Treatment Program is an addiction treatment center located at 725 Albany Street, Suite 5-b in the 02118 zip code in Boston, MA.

 It is operated by a private non-profit organization.
-Boston Medical Center Office Based Addiction Treatment Program provides prescribes suboxone, buprenorphine detox and buprenorphine for pain management.
-Some of the treatment approaches used by Boston Medical Center Office Based Addiction Treatment Program include motivational interviewing, relapse prevention treatment and brief intervention services.
-Boston Medical Center Office Based Addiction Treatment Program also specializes in detox services and offers residential benzodiazepines detox, cocaine detox and methamphetamines detox.
-Boston Medical Center Office Based Addiction Treatment Program provides outpatient methadone/buprenorphine/naltrexone treatment, outpatient heroin detoxification and outpatient heroin rehab.
-It also provides supervised heroin detox, inpatient dual diagnosis treatment and residential heroin use treatment.
-Other addiction treatment offered includes treatment for non-substance use addiction disorder.
+Boston Medical Center Office Based Addiction Treatment Program provides prescribes suboxone, relapse prevention from naltrexone and administers naltrexone.
+Some of the treatment approaches used by Boston Medical Center Office Based Addiction Treatment Program include relapse prevention treatment, motivational interviewing and substance use counseling approach.
+Boston Medical Center Office Based Addiction Treatment Program also specializes in detox services and offers inpatient heroin detox, inpatient cocaine detoxification and inpatient alcohol detox.
+Boston Medical Center Office Based Addiction Treatment Program provides outpatient heroin detoxification, regular outpatient heroin treatment and outpatient methadone/buprenorphine/naltrexone treatment.
+It also provides supervised heroin detox, residential heroin abuse treatment and inpatient dual diagnosis treatment.
+Other addiction treatment offered includes general addiction disorder treatment.

 Here are the full facility listing details on Boston Medical Center Office Based Addiction Treatment Program in Boston, MA: